RePrete/ichimoku-trending-screener/Readme.md

  - green: uptrend

 On hover on the heatmap the bottom chart will be updated with 5 min data of the give ticker.

+Live demo application can be found at https://ichimoku-trending-screener.herokuapp.com/